Command-line interface (CLI)¶

 all: all the features below are activated

-xml: read template qweb from xml file directly instead of database.
+xml: read QWeb template from xml file directly instead of database.
 Once a template has been modified in database, it will be not be read from the xml file until the next update/init.
+Particularly, templates are not translated on using this option.

 reload: restart server when python file are updated (may not be detected depending on the text editor used)